jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="7_1_4"></a>
 ### [↖](#7_1)[↑](#7_1_3)[↓](#7_1_5) CloudFront vs S3 Cross Region Replication

-* **CloudFront**
-  * Global Edge network
-  * Files are cached for a TTL (maybe a day)
-  * Great for static content that must be available everywhere
-* **S3 Cross Region Replication**
+**CloudFront**|**S3 Cross Region Replication**
-  * Must be setup for each region you want replication to happen
-  * Files are updated in near real-time
-  * Read only
+-|-
-  * Great for dynamic content that needs to be available at low-latency in few regions
+Global Edge network|Must be setup for each region you want replication to happen Files are cached for a TTL (maybe a day)|Files are updated in near real-time Great for static content that must be available everywhere|Read only .|Great for dynamic content that needs to be available at low-latency in few regions

 <a name="7_1_5"></a>
 ### [↖](#7_1)[↑](#7_1_4)[↓](#7_1_6) CloudFront Geo Restriction